Representation Learning for Equivariant Inference with Guarantees: ENCP Method for Equivariant Representation Learning

-This parameterization inherently preserves the symmetry constraints of each operator’s singular functions, which we leverage in both theory and practice (see \cref{app:equivariant_nn_architecture,sec:finite_rank_approximation_isotypic_subspaces} for details).
+This parameterization inherently guarantees that the learned truncated operator $\CEmp$ satisfies the $\G$-equivariance constraint and that the learned representation spaces satisfy the symmetry constraints imposed on the singular spaces of each $\G^{\isoIdxBrace}$ isotypic subspace.
+These structural constraints enable sharper symmetry-aware statistical learning guarantees in theory and improved empirical performance in practice; see \cref{sec:learning_guarantees,sec:equiv_op_finite_rank_approximation,sec:experiments}.

-{\bf Disentangled training loss}~~~ Having introduced the equivariance constraints on the truncated operator matrix, to solve \eqref{eq:learning_pmd_symm} we follow the \gls{ncp} approach and rewrite it using the contrastive loss \eqref{eq:contrastive_loss}, which, reflecting the operator's isotypic decomposition in \eqref{eq:G_equiv_cond_exp_operator} becomes separable:
+\customParagraph{Disentangled Training Loss} Having introduced the equivariance constraints on the truncated operator matrix, we decompose the contrastive loss \eqref{eq:contrastive_loss} to reflect the separability of the optimization arising from the operator's isotypic decomposition \eqref{eq:G_equiv_cond_exp_operator}:

-This decomposes the problem of learning $\G$-equivariant representations of $\rvx$ and $\rvy$ into learning $\isoNum$ less constrained $\G^{\isoIdxBrace}$-equivariant representations transforming according to distinct subgroups of $\G$.
-Such representations are known in the literature as \textit{disentangled} representations \citep{higgins2018towards} (see \cref{def:disentangled_representation}).
+This decomposes learning $\G$-equivariant representations of $\rvx$ and $\rvy$ into learning $\isoNum$ less constrained $\G^{\isoIdxBrace}$-equivariant representations for distinct quotient groups of $\G$.